 - The “Cooler Lid Platform”: As mentioned in our favorite beach hacks guide, always place your drinks and food on top of the cooler lid, never in the sand.

-The perfect "home base."
-Our Sand-Resistant Beach Blanket features a quick-dry, sand-shedding surface and an integrated umbrella slot to keep your entire setup anchored and clean.
+The perfect “home base.”
+Our Sand-Resistant Beach Blanket features a quick-dry, sand-shedding surface and an integrated umbrella port to keep your entire setup anchored and clean.

 Beach Packing List for Food, Drinks & Organization